-State hospitals have made significant progress in changing their cultures to support recovery, self-determination, and empowerment.
-Recovery-oriented and person-centered principles are now increasing the recovery experience for individuals receiving services through peer-to-peer supports, treatment planning partnerships, and educational and career development and job training opportunities.
+State hospitals have made significant progress changing their cultures to support recovery, self-determination, and empowerment.
+Recoveryoriented, person-centered, and trauma-informed principles are now increasing the recovery experience for individuals receiving services through peer-to-peer supports, treatment planning partnerships, and educational and career development and job training opportunities.

 State hospitals continue to focus on improving bed utilization through aggressive monitoring of service plans and discharge efforts that reduce hospital lengths of stay and enable individuals to be integrated more quickly into the community.
 In addition, Discharge Assistance Program (DAP) funds are supporting creation of of individualized services and supports for individuals residing in state hospitals who are clinically ready for discharge but have significant barriers to their discharge.
-Local Inpatient Purchase of Service (LIPOS) funds are being used by CSBs to ensure treatment is provided in the community rather than in more restrictive settings.
-Both programs received additional funds from the 2014 General Assembly.
+Local Inpatient Purchase of Service (LIPOS) private hospital bed purchase funds are being used by CSBs to ensure treatment is provided in the community rather than in more restrictive settings.
+In FY 2018, both programs received additional funds from the General Assembly.
 To offset the increasing demand for state hospital beds by individuals with a forensic status, ongoing efforts continue to improve forensic patient management, review, and oversight processes and to safely and appropriately divert forensic admissions when possible.
 Although the Code of Virginia expresses a preference for outpatient competency evaluations and restoration whenever possible, many persons who could be served on an outpatient basis are instead referred to state hospitals.
 DBHDS is working to develop community-focused forensic services, including jail evaluations and treatment and outpatient competency restoration services in either the community or jail, to safely and appropriately divert forensic admissions to community alternatives.

 DBHDS has implemented annual consultative audits (ACAs) to improve state hospital service delivery.
 ACAs use a peer-review process involving colleagues from other state hospitals, individuals receiving services, and central office staff to review and provide feedback on facility operations and compliance with oversight and accreditation requirements and offer consultative suggestions to improve service delivery.
 ACA results are being used to facilitate adoption of best practices and operational efficiencies; standardize procedures, as appropriate; and reduce duplication.
-Operational efficiencies also should result from the implementation of the electronic health record system (EHRS) clinical treatment/medical record, pharmacy, ancillary, and accounts payable modules.
+Operational efficiencies also should result from the implementation of the electronic health record system (EHR) clinical treatment/medical record, pharmacy, ancillary, and accounts payable modules.
+DBHDS has also retained nationally recognized experts to conduct mock compliance and quality of care surveys and to provide technical assistance and consultation for areas of identified need in the state hospital system.